Can You Ever Forgive Me Is A Brazenly-Bold True Story

 Frankly, though, none of these women can compare to the curmudgeonly biographer-turned-forger Lee Israel, who once rocked the exclusive literary scene in the '90s with her forgeries of author letters.
-Israel refused to apologise for her scams.
+Israel refused to apologize for her scams.
 To her, they were her finest work.
 The FBI agent who investigated her crimes agreed, calling her work "brilliant" to the New York Times.
-The extraordinary movie Can You Ever Forgive Me?, which premiers at London Film Festival on 19th October, unspools the outrageous story, with Melissa McCarthy playing the queen of all scammers in a landmark dramatic role.
+The extraordinary movie Can You Ever Forgive Me?, out October 19, unspools the outrageous story, with Melissa McCarthy playing the queen of all scammers in a landmark dramatic role.

 Advertisement